National Allergy Helpline

 Dr Paxton Loke – Paediatric Allergist and Immunologist from the Murdoch Children’s Research Institute (MCRI) and Melbourne Allergy Centre and Children’s Specialists Medical Group

-The dose of the adrenaline injector is worked out by weight.
-Weight guidelines for adrenaline injectors can also be found on the bottom left-hand corner of ASCIA Action Plans.
+The dose of the adrenaline injector device is worked out by weight.
+Weight guidelines can be found on the bottom of ASCIA Action Plans.

 EpiPen® Jr 150mcg